Friday, December 4, 2009

 Von Stroheim should have known better than to try Irving Thalberg's patience.
 The boy wonder of Hollywood had dismissed him from Universal Pictures after six weeks of shooting Merry Go Round because of bloated budgets.
 At MGM, Von Stroheim probably thought he had a clear field to make his dream project, the adaptation of McTeague.

 The problem was that Thalberg had migrated from Universal to the newly formed MGM.
 He well knew what von Stroheim could do, and he had his eyes peeled out on him.
-Von Stroheim should have treaded carefully.
+Von Stroheim should have trod carefully.
 It just goes to show: don't burn your bridges.

-In later years, Thalberg would be regarded as a genius of the studio system, a rare businessman whose instinct for translating a story into visual terms would be celebrated by F. Scott Fitzgerald, who transformed him into his tragic hero Monroe Stahr in the unfinished The Last Tycoon.
+In later years, Thalberg would be regarded as a genius of the studio system, a rare businessman whose instinct for translating a story into visual terms would be celebrated by F. Scott Fitzgerald, who transformed him into tragic hero Monroe Stahr in the unfinished The Last Tycoon.
 But Thalberg has come in for his share of abuse over his role in destroying Greed.

 Destroying that footage is extreme.
 But in the early 1920s, film was not yet regarded as an art, the way it is today.
 It would be like tampering with a video game.